As a specialist in internal medicine, I have often said in explaining what that is that I take care of "big kids.”

 I’m glad to be part of this meaningful discussion as we build stronger, ever more meaningful partnerships between St. Luke’s and the patients we serve.

-David C. Pate, M.D., J.D., is president and CEO of St. Luke's Health System, based in Boise, Idaho.
-Dr. Pate joined the System in 2009.
+David C. Pate, M.D., J.D., previously served as president and CEO of St. Luke's Health System, based in Boise, Idaho.
+Dr. Pate joined the System in 2009 and retired in 2020.
 He received his medical degree from Baylor College of Medicine in Houston and his law degree from the University of Houston Law Center.